 then write your words (mine were be merry) alongside the trunk.

-Now your world is complete because you have duct tape Christmas placemats.
+Now your world is complete because you have duct tape placemats for Christmas.